History Files

 Chandragupta Maurya was the founder of the Maurya dynasty which ruled the ancient kingdom of Magadha from around 321 BC to 185 BC.

 Chandragupta Maurya can also be said to be the foremost of the ancient Indian rulers who ruled over the maximum amount of known territory in Bharatvarsha (India).
-His territories extended from present day Afghanistan-Pakistan to the southern Indian state of Karnataka and right up to the east as far as Bengal and Assam.
+His territories extended from present day Afghanistan and Pakistan to the southern Indian state of Karnataka, and right up to the east as far as Bengal and Assam.

-He was succeeded by his son Bindusara (in about 297 BC).
+He was succeeded by his son, Bindusara, around 297 BC.

 Chandragupta's origins and early beginnings

 There are varying stories about the origins of Chandragupta Maurya.
-While some bramhanical texts, like the 'Puranas' consider him to have come from a lower (Shudra) caste, there are the Buddhist and Jain texts which speak of him as a member of the 'Kshatriya' (warrior) 'Moriya' clan which was related to the 'Shakyas'.
-(It is to be noted that Buddhism and Jainism were the patronised religions from the Nanda dynasty to the Maurya dynasty, which may have caused some resentment amongst the Vedic bramhanas.)
+While some bramhanical texts, such as the 'Puranas', consider him to have come from a lower (shudra) caste, there are the Buddhist and Jain texts which speak of him as a member of the 'Kshatriya' (warrior) 'Moriya' clan which was related to the 'Shakyas'.

-Yet another source calls Chandragupta's father a commander to Mahapadmananda's forces, whom Mahapadmananda had murdered by deceit.
+Yet another source refers to Chandragupta's father as a commander in Mahapadmananda's forces, someone whom Mahapadmananda had murdered through an act of deceit.

-Some texts have also called Chandragupta a grandson of the headman of a village of peacock tanners, while some ('Vishnu purana' and the play, 'Mudrarakshasa') refer to him as the illegitimate son of a woman named Mora and a Nanda prince.
-(Incidentally the puranas also refer to the Nandas as offspring of low birth.)
+Some texts have also noted Chandragupta as a grandson of the headman of a village of peacock tanners, while other ('Vishnu purana' and the play, 'Mudrarakshasa') refer to him as the illegitimate son of a woman named Mora and a Nanda prince (incidentally, the puranas also refer to the Nandas as offspring of low birth).

 Whatever the truth, until unbiased and conclusive proof is unearthed, the authenticity of these texts will remain uncertain.